-Prior to his run in Newsies, Dossett had appeared in numerous Broadway shows, including Ragtime as Father, The Adventures of Tom Sawyer as Judge Thatcher, and Mamma Mia! as Sam to name a few, and had already had a Tony nomination under his belt for his performance as Herbie in the 2003 revival of Gypsy.
+Prior to his run in Newsies, Dossett appeared in numerous Broadway shows, including Ragtime as Father, The Adventures of Tom Sawyer as Judge Thatcher, and Mamma Mia! as Sam to name a few, and already had a Tony nomination under his belt for his performance as Herbie in the 2003 revival of Gypsy.
 In 2014, Dossett joined the cast of Pippin, taking over the role of Charles.
 The following year, he took over as the fast-talking, charming Billy Flynn in Chicago.
 He also performed alongside Patti LuPone and Christine Ebersole in 2017’s War Paint.
 Dossett has also pursued a career in screen acting, making appearances in 2018 episodes of Instinct, Madam Secretary, and Elementary.
-He’s also recently performed in regional productions of Sylvia, Grand Hotel, and the Huey Lewis and the News musical, The Heart of Rock & Roll.
+He’s also performed in regional productions of Sylvia, Grand Hotel, and the Huey Lewis and the News musical, The Heart of Rock & Roll.

 Andrew Keenan-Bolger, Crutchie